Br1sbane/test02/content/blog/Best_investment.md

 My answer is clear: Invest in **BTS** and **ETN**.

-What might sound like cryptocurrencies, to the great disappointment of those who dream of becoming rich without getting out of bed, is not.
+Does it sound like cryptocurrencies?
+To the great disappointment of those who dream of becoming rich without getting out of bed, they are not.

 1. BTS is my abbreviation for **Back to School**.
 1. ETN stands for **Education**.